 - Coracoid process

 Most often the fracture is undisplaced because the fragments are held in position by the surrounding muscles.

 The mainstay of treatment is to restore shoulder mobility by active exercises as soon as the pain subsides.
 A triangular sling for the period of pain and swelling (usually 1 week – 10 days) is usually sufficient.

 Subluxation or dislocation of the acromioclavicular joint

 This is an uncommon injury, caused by a fall on the outer prominence of the shoulder.

 The injury may result in a partial or complete rupture of the acromioclavicular or coracoclavicular ligaments.
-Acromioclavicular joint injuries are classified according to the 6-grade system described by Lockwood depending upon their severity.
-The system was further summarized to a three-grade system by Allman.
+Acromioclavicular joint injuries are classified according to the 6-grade system described by Rockwood depending upon their severity.

 Depicted by pain and swelling localized to the acromioclavicular joint.
 In a Grade III injury, the lateral end of the clavicle may be unusually prominent.